The acclaimed, five-star production of Andrea Levy's prize-winning novel returns.

-Hortense yearns for a new life away from rural Jamaica, Gilbert dreams of becoming a lawyer, and Queenie longs to escape her Lincolnshire roots.
+Hortense yearns for a new life away from rural Jamaica, Gilbert dreams of becoming a lawyer and Queenie longs to escape her Lincolnshire roots.

-Production supported by Areté Foundation / Betsy & Ed Cohen
+The reopening of the Olivier theatre is generously supported by Areté Foundation / Betsy & Ed Cohen